Skip to content

 KGCHS Knight Grand Cross Cardinals

-Knight or Lady of the Collar
+Knight or Dame of the Collar

 The Collar is conferred on the most eminent persons, ecclesiastic or lay, of the highest dignity, in most exceptional cases.
 This rank is rarely conferred.
 It is due by right to the Cardinal Grand Master and the Latin Patriarch of Jerusalem.